bookkeeping tax

 Part I: Income is the section on your 1040 Schedule C Form where you record everything you have made (otherwise known as your income or revenue) for the year.

-1: Gross receipts or sales
+Line 1: Gross receipts or sales

 This is your total income from all sales made during the year.
+If you sell on Etsy, Shopify, and at craft fairs, you add them all together here.

 Schedule C Part I Gross Receipts

-2: Returns and allowances
+Line 2: Returns and allowances

-3: Subtract line 2 from line 1
+Line 3: Subtract line 2 from line 1

 This is really just a working number, used to ensure that you definitely aren’t including any of your refunded amounts in your total income.

-4: Cost of goods sold
+Line 4: Cost of goods sold

-5: Gross profit
+Line 5: Gross profit

-6: Other income
+Line 6: Other income

-7: Gross income
+Line 7: Gross income

-After adding other income (if any) on line 6 to gross profit on line 5, you’ll end up with gross income.
+After adding other income (if any) on Line 6 to gross profit on Line 5, you’ll end up with gross income.

 Part II: Expenses